hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/using-multiple-datasources.md

 }
 ```

+**Note**: In the beans configured for both datasources, the properties `datasource1.livesqldialect.*` and `datasource2.livesqldialect.*` can be used to designate different dialect for each database.
+They are shown here for demonstration purposes only.
+Leave empty unless you know how to use custom dialects.

 ### Prepare the Runtime Properties File

 The runtime properties provide details of each database for the running the application.

+In this example we:

+- Disable the auto-instantiation of the default Spring dataSource.
+- Disable the auto-instantiation of the default HotRod beans for single data sources.
+- Configure both data sources.

 Create the file `application.properties` as:

 ```properties
 # General configuration of the app